schnoog/joystick_F16_sidestick/README.md

 * **1x Top plate** (Joyplate.dxf)

-I ordered the aluminum parts at Xometry made out of 3mm sheets of EN AW-6060 / 3.3206 / Al-MgSi All 4 parts in the folder Hardware\Metal_parts together came with a total order value of ?
-68.78
+I ordered the aluminum parts at Xometry made out of 3mm sheets of EN AW-6060 / 3.3206 / Al-MgSi All 4 parts in the folder Hardware\Metal_parts together came with a total order value of  68.78 Euro

 **Other**